Luciano Aued

-Luciano Román Aued (born 1 March 1987) is an Argentine former association football midfielder.
+Luciano Román Aued (born 1 March 1987) is an Argentine football coach and former player who played as a midfielder.
+He is the current manager of Racing Club's youth categories.

 Club career

-He made the junior divisions in Gimnasia y Esgrima La Plata, where he arrived in 2001, and finally was promoted to participate in training of professional staff in 2007.
-He played 77 games in Gimnasia's first team without scoring goals from the 2007 Clausura until the 2011 Clausura.
+Aued joined the junior divisions in Gimnasia y Esgrima La Plata in 2001.
+He was promoted to the senior team in 2007.
+He played 77 games in Gimnasia's team without scoring any goals from the 2007 Clausura until the 2011 Clausura.

-After the Clausura 2011, with Gimnasia dropped a business group bought 50% of his passes and placed in Racing Club of Avellaneda.
-The December 14, 2014 is devoted champion Racing Club after 13 years of waiting.

-Aued maintains a high level on the court being a midfielder of great quality.
-It would be with Ezequiel Videla integral double 5 which would help Racing Club to take the title in 2014 the Argentine tournament.
+After 2011 Clausura tournament, Gimnasia dropped out of the top division.
+A business group bought 50% of his playing rights and transferred him to Racing Club in Avellaneda.
+On December 14, 2014 Racing Club won the Argentine league title first time after 13 years.
+Aued played crucial role in the team's success.
+With Ezequiel Videla he formed a formidable midfield duo that helped the Racing Club win the title in 2014 Argentine tournament.

-The September 17, 2015, playing against San Lorenzo by Quarterfinals of Copa Argentina, at 32 minutes after the break, scored Aued his first official goal in first division.
-He was held in the network Twitter as the #GolDeAued.
+The September 17, 2015, when playing Quarterfinals of Copa Argentina against San Lorenzo, at 32 minutes after the break, Aued scored his first official goal in first division.
+His goal was celebrated on Twitter under the hashtag #GolDeAued.

 In 2024, Aued returned to Chile and joined Unión La Calera, after playing for Unión de Santa Fe and Instituto in his homeland during 2023.
 He left them in July 2024.

 In June 2025, Aued confirmed his retirement.

 Coaching career

-Following his retirement, Aued assumed as coach of the Racing Club de Avellaneda reserves.
+Following his retirement, Aued became coach of the Racing Club de Avellaneda's reserve team.
+In May 2026, he and Sebastián Romero were appointed interim coaches of the senior team.

 Personal life

-Aued naturalized Chilean by residence.
+Aued is a naturalized Chilean citizen by residence.
 He received his naturalization certificate in January 2024.